Dear reader of ADxS.org, please excuse the disruption.

 According to this understanding, GABA is underrepresented in ADHD-I and overrepresented in ADHD-HI.
 Against this background, quetiapine would hypothetically be more useful in ADHD-HI and less recommended in ADHD-I,

-Quetiapine is mainly used for schizophrenia and bipolar disorder (manic-depressive).
+Quetiapine is mainly used for schizophrenia or bipolar disorder (manic-depressive).

-So far, primary use has tended to be in relation to (massive) comorbidities, not in relation to ADHD itself.
+In the case of ADHD, use has so far tended to be in relation to (massive) comorbidities rather than ADHD itself.

 A study on the treatment of ODD by administering quetiapine (= augmentation) in addition to an SSRI did not find any significant improvement in the effect.7

 In ADHD, quetiapine is used off-label in low doses for the frequent sleep problems.
-Due to its short half-life, it can be used for this purpose despite the (albeit relatively weak) D2 antagonism.8 Nevertheless, qetiapine at 450 mg showed a receptor occupancy of 44 % of the dopamine D2 receptors in the striatum within 2 hours, which only fell back to the level of untreated healthy volunteers after 26 hours.4 As a sleeping pill, however, the dosage is much lower at between 12.5 and 100 mg.
+Due to its short half-life, it can be used for this purpose despite the (albeit relatively weak) D2 antagonism.8 Nevertheless, quetiapine at 450 mg showed a receptor occupancy of the dopamine D2 receptors in the striatum of 44 % within 2 hours, which only fell back to the level of untreated healthy volunteers after 26 hours.4 As a sleeping pill, however, quetiapine is dosed at between 12.5 and 100 mg, much lower than in schizophrenia or bipolar disorder.

 In view of the potential for addiction and abuse of quetiapine, it should be used with great caution.3